Russian Battleship Arkhangelsk of the British Royal Sovereign class.

 The Royal Sovereign class (or short ‘R’-class) was the last British battleships built during World War One.
 This class was originally to have comprised eight ships, but only five were actually completed: Resolution, Revenge, Royal Oak, Ramillies and Royal Sovereign.

-Their dimensions were slightly smaller than the Queen Elizabeth class, but the armour distribution was better, while the main armament of eight 15in (381mm) in four twin turrets was the same.
+Their dimensions were slightly smaller than the Queen Elizabeth class, but the armor distribution was better, while the main armament of eight 15in (381 mm) in four twin turrets was the same.

-These five ships were refitted but not modernised in the inter-war years and during WW2 they undertook second-line, but nevertheless important duties such as protecting convoys against attacks by German surface raiders.
+These five ships were refitted but not modernized in the inter-war years and during WW2 they undertook second-line, but nevertheless important duties such as protecting convoys against attacks by German surface raiders.

-Like a strange sidelight on the Russian nature at this days, the moment she had been went back in February 1949 it had been discovered that each and every weapon of the ship was still loaded, from 15-inch heavy artillery right down to Two-Pounder AA-guns.
-Furthermore the mess decks had been covered within human excrement.
+Like a strange sidelight on the Russian nature at these days, the moment she had been gone back in February 1949 it had been discovered that each and every weapon of the ship was still loaded, from 15-inch heavy artillery right down to Two-Pounder AA-guns.
+Furthermore, the mess decks had been covered within human excrement.